sigsum/sigsum/doc/design.md

 - **key_hash**: a cryptographic hash of the claimant's verification key that can be used to verify the signature.

-The signed statement communicates the following claim: "the right opaque data has cryptographic X".
-The claimant may also communicate additional _constant claims_ by signing a policy.
-For example, "the opaque data and proofs of public logging can be located in repository Y", and "the opaque data facilitates a reproducible build".
+The signed statement encodes the following claim: "the right opaque data has cryptographic hash X".
+The claimant may also communicate additional implicit claims through policy.
+For example, "the opaque data can be located in repository Y" and "the opaque data facilitates a reproducible build".

-A verifier that monitors the log ecosystem can discover new claims and contact an arbiter if anything turns out to be false.
-Examples of verifies in a reproducible builds system include the claimant itself and third-party rebuilders.
+A verifier that monitors the log ecosystem can discover new statements and contact an arbiter if any claim turns out to be false.
+Examples of verifies in a reproducible builds system include third-party rebuilders.
+Ideally, a believer should only use a (supposedly) reproducible build artifact if it is accompanied by proofs of public logging.

-Verifiers use the key hash field to determine which claimant produced a new claim.
+Verifiers use the key hash field to determine which claimant produced a new statement.
 A hash, rather than the full verification key, is used to motivate verifiers to locate the key and make an explicit trust decision.
 Not disclosing verification keys in the log makes it less likely that someone would use an untrusted key _by mistake_.

-#### Step 1 - preparing a logging request
+#### 3.1.1 - Preparing a logging request (step 1)
 A claimant selects a shard hint and a checksum that should be logged.
 The selected shard hint represents an abstract statement like "sigsum logs that are active during 2021".
 The selected checksum is the output of a cryptographic